Happy Valentine’s Day!

 “There is no such thing as fun for the whole family.”
 Jerry Seinfeld

-In the event the relationship doesn’t work out, many potential legal issues can crop up.
-If couples document and specify roles and responsibilities prior to moving in together, it will be easier to navigate matters from a legal perspective if there is a problem in the future.
+Many potential legal issues can crop up if the relationship doesn’t work out.
+Suppose couples document and specify roles and responsibilities before moving in together.
+In that case, it will be easier to navigate matters from a legal perspective if there is a problem in the future.

 Moving in together can be exciting and overwhelming.
 But there are many rewards to moving in together.
 Talk about things, make decisions with each other, and enjoy building your life together!